valterc/ki2/README.md

 - Setup Karoo ride profiles with data elements such as:
   - Gears in text format
   - Gear size (teeth count) in text format
-  - Gear ration in text format
+  - Gear ratio in text format
   - Battery % in text format
   - Shifting mode in text format
   - Ride shift count in text format